jlleongarcia/jlleongarcia/content/blog/r_yfR.md

 url: 'r-yfR-package-guide'
 ---

-# The yfR Package
+The yfR Package - Data from Yahoo Finance for your Projects in R.

 ## What is yfR?

 If you are looking for data sources for your projects, I am sure that using financial data has come to your mind at some point.

 We are going to see how to make available to in R **historical stock data**.

 **yfR** is a new package available in R that will simplify the financial data collection from [Yahoo Finance](https://finance.yahoo.com/ "Yahoo Finance {rel='nofollow'}").